 Health Situation in Yemen

-Most of the population lack access to health care due to the destruction of the health facilities in their areas or due to lack of financial resources.
-The availability of health workers in the health facilities is largely dependent on incentives offered by the humanitarian actors to sustain the health services for the population.
-Any new health crisis adds further strain to the already overstretched and under capacitated health facilities.
+In Yemen, most of the population lack access to health care due to destruction of the health facilities in their areas or due to lack of financial resources.
+Any new health crisis adds further strain to the already overstretched and under-capacitated health facilities.

 - 51% of health facilities are functioning and less than 50% of births are attended by skilled health personnel.